Toll Gate High School

-Toll Gate High School is a public high school in Warwick, Rhode Island on Centerville Road.
+Toll Gate High School is a public high school in Warwick, Rhode Island, United States, on Centerville Road.
 It serves education to grades 9-12 and has approximately 1100 students and 97 teachers.
-The current timeblock for a school day is 7:24am–1:51pm.
+It is a part of Warwick Public Schools.

 History

 The school opened in 1972 with Robert J. Shapiro as the first principal, who later became the superintendent for Warwick Schools (retiring from this position in 2007).
 The school's cultural arts center was dedicated in Shapiro's name in 1999.

 Extracurricular activities

 Athletics/Other Teams

 The Toll Gate Varsity Ice Hockey team won the 2004 Rhode Island State Championship, ending the 26-year run of Mount Saint Charles Academy.
 Their victory is documented in the 2006 documentary film Ice Kings.